Merchant Cash Advances vs Business Loans

 A merchant cash advance provides a business in need with an amount of cash; a business must use its future sales to pay back the advance.
 This means that merchant cash advance providers are technically not loaning money but are purchasing future sales from your company.
 These cash advances are paid off through credit card sales, every time your business is paid with a credit card a percentage goes towards paying back the cash advance.
 This goes on until the entire cash advance is paid off, usually less than a year.

 Providers of merchant cash advances are not like banks in that they are not covered under the same kind of laws and regulations.
 This means that the interest rates can be quite high, but it also means that you can get the cash you need quickly.
-The not so strict regulations means that a merchant cash advance is a good option for a business which cannot qualify for an average business loan.
+The not so strict regulations mean that a merchant cash advance is a good option for a business which cannot qualify for an average business loan.
 Merchant cash advance providers typically look for service industry businesses like restaurants whose credit card sales are high but who usually don’t have good business credit or collateral to qualify for a business loan.

-How a Merchant Cash Advance is Different from a Business Loan
+Merchant Cash Advance vs. a Business Loan

 Now that you understand what a merchant cash advance is, it’s important to see how one differs from a bank loan.
 This should help you make the decision about which option is best for your business.

 - Time.
-The approval process of a merchant cash advance takes significantly less time than a bank loan, there is less paper work to fill out and the cash will be yours quickly.
+The approval process of a merchant cash advance takes significantly less time than a bank loan, there is less paperwork to fill out and the cash will be yours quickly.

 - Approval rates.
 The approval rates for a merchant cash advance are much higher than those of a business loan.
 Companies that cannot qualify for a business loan are more likely to be approved for merchant cash advance.